chsiva/Terraform/README.md

 # differences between Terraform Modules, Resources, Providers, and Workspaces in a simple way:

     In simpler terms:

-Providers: The tool that helps Terraform talk to a specific service (like GCP or AWS).
+        Providers: Plugins/tools that helps Terraform to interact with specific service (like GCP or AWS).
-Resources: The pieces of infrastructure you want to create (like a virtual machine or a database).
+        Resources: Represents a single infrastructure object that you want to create (like a virtual machine or a database).
-Modules: Bundles of these pieces that you can easily reuse and share.
+        Modules: Container for multiple resources that you can easily reuse and share.
         Workspaces: Separate areas where you can deploy the same bundle of pieces (your configuration) for different purposes (like a "dev" environment and a "prod" environment) without them affecting each other's state.

+# create/execute/delete seperate workspace

+     terraform init
+     terraform workspace new <workspace-name>
+     terraform workspace list
+     terraform workspace select dev
+     terraform apply
+     terraform workspace delete <workspace-name>

 # Updating Labels or Tags on an Immutable EC2 Instance: